yeshua453/website/docs/controls/dragtarget.md

 ### `group`

-A group this drag target belongs to.
-For [DragTarget](dragtarget) to accept incoming drag both `Draggable` and `DragTarget` must be in the same `group`.
+The group this target belongs to.
+Note that for this target to accept an incoming drop from a [`Draggable`](draggable), they must both be in thesame group.

 ## Events

 ### `on_accept`

-Fires when the user does drop the draggable on top of the drag target (and the drag target is in the same `group` with draggable).
-Event handler argument is an instance of `DragTargetAcceptEvent` class with the following fields:
+Fires when the user does drop an acceptable(same `group`) draggable on this target.
+Event handler argument is an instance of `DragTargetEvent` class with the following fields:

 * `src_id` - unique control ID of draggable.
 * `x` - x component of the global position when the specific pointer event occurred on the draggable.